IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

   * Important feedback we'll need from people outside of our website will include all aspects of our web page from a user being able to login to a user wanting a suggested task using speech recognition.
 The most critical point of feedback will be during our speech recognition and AI suggested tasks.
 The tester should be able to speak into their device and add the desired tasks and be able consider adding the suggested task into their list.
   * We will have a section/page that is dedicated for feedback.
 It will contain two fields, an email and textbox.
 The user will have to enter a valid email address and a message that they want to send to the developer.

-### Technical Approach
+### **Technical Approach**

-Our web application will be implemented using many frameworks and APIs, such as the React framework for frontend development, the Vite build tool for efficient builds and improved performance, JavaScript for backend/business logic, and (hopefully) Netlify to publish our website onto the internet.
-The main component of the project will be based on the WebSpeech API, which will be used to get input from the user, so that our program will be able to parse it and handle the commands given.
-We will split up the user interface into components for a modular design, so that with each sprint, we are able to integrate changes and features seamlessly and effectively.
-Additionally, we will use tools like MongoDB to implement a database and user accounts to store tasks onto the cloud, so that users will be able to exit and return to the application with their previous session data saved on other devices.
-Another feature we plan to implement will include the use of an open source AI model to recommend tasks based on user's previous task history, to a provide more personalized product for our users.
-Collaboration and communication will be done via Git, MS Teams, Zoom, text messages, and in-person meetings to increase productivity and push changes into the codebase.
-Other tools, such as Figma are will be used for a reference as to how our web UI will be designed, so that there’s no room for ambiguity for how the UI shall be implemented.
-Further research will be conducted by our software configuration coordinator (Ivan) to provide tools that will make our lives as developers easier.
+TalkTask will be created using the MERN technology stack (MongoDB, Express.js, React, Node.js), Tailwind CSS, and Auth0 for user authentication.
+Once an MVP is developed, we will use Netlify to host our frontend services and Render to host our backend services with GitHub actions for our CI pipeline.

+To use TalkTask, a user will have to first enter our URL into a web browser.
+Once rendered properly, they will be directed to our landing/about page which includes a brief description of what TalkTask is and signup/login button.
+Both buttons link to the Auth0 authentication page where a user can continue by entering their email and password, or by using an external authentication service like Google or GitHub.
+Once logged in, the user will be presented to their home page which includes an intuitive UI design and button animations to direct the user into using application accordingly.

+Major components we will develop will include...

+* Task Management System
+  * Core to-do list functionality for CRUD operations.
+* Speech Recognition and Voice Commands
+  * WebSpeech API to capture user speech input.
+* AI Powered Suggested Tasks
+  * Given the titles of a users tasks, this component shall produce a logically related task.
+* User Authentication
+  * Authorizes and authenticates that a user is able to use our app and access their own data.
+* Database Management
+  * Ensures that tasks can be stored securely and allow users to access their data on various devices.
+* Clean/Intuitive UI
+  * Design an easy to use UI ensures that our web app focuses on the user experience and helps them become more productive.
+* CI Pipeline and Testing
+  * Ensures that our push and pull requests aren't breaking or failing previous working features.

-### Risk
+### **Risk**

+* We all have different coding styles and levels of coding competence, so pushing effective and efficient code depends on our coding skill.
+To avoid "bad code" being pushed, we plan on designing our features, so that they will rely on dependencies and by keeping a modular design, we are able to develop features in parallel, increasing productivity and speeding up the SDLC for a MVP and/or a finalized product.
+If any bugs or erros occure, we are able to easily locate where the issue is coming from and discuss a fix for it.
-There are a few risks facing our group as we attempt to design, create and implement this application.
-We have worked together as a group before, so underestimating the work required to complete certain tasks could impose deadline risks.
+* Underestimating the work required to complete certain tasks could impose deadline risks.
 To avoid this problem, we plan on setting checkpoints for what we expect to have completed each week.
 Additionally, each checkpoint will have small tasks associated with it.
 Each group member will be responsible for completing their small tasks.
 At each stand-up meeting, the status of each small task will be checked in to see if help is needed, changes need to be made, or if our stretch goals can be attempted because we are ahead of schedule.
-Our second challenge is implementing a user database so that separate users can use the application, along with state being preserved between uses and devices.
+* Implementing a user database so that separate users can use the application, along with state being preserved between uses and devices.
 To minimize the risk of difficulty of this task, we will ensure that team members with skills in database managment or have previously taken a database course at OSU will be responsible for leading the database development side of things.
-The third risk we will come across is implementing the main features with the WebSpeechAPI and the open source AI model.
+* Implementing the main features with the WebSpeechAPI and the open source AI model.
 These will impose risks because our program must be able to handle all to-do list functionality through speech, so being able to parse and process voice commands will be a challenge.
 Adding AI features will also include another layer of complexity because our program must be able to handle the AI processing data and producing tangible results that we as developers, must be able to verify with unique test cases.
 Our plan to simplify these last two processes is by utilitizing internet sources, documentation, and implementing these features incrementally, so that we can push a MVP earlier and break down full functionality into smaller, more manageable tasks.
-We plan on designing our features, so that they will rely on dependencies and by keeping a modular design, we are able to develop features in parallel, increasing productivity and speeding up the SDLC for a MVP and/or a finalized product.

-### Team-Info
+### **Team-Info**

-* Ivan Wong (Software Configuration Management Coordinator)
+* Ivan Wong (Fullstack Developer)
   * Responsible for researching frameworks, APIs, configuring Git repo for easier development, and keeping files modular and organized.
 This role is needed because with many APIs frameworks being used, their needs to be a dedicated person to research which tools would help speed up production and keep everything orgranized for scalability and future feature implementations.
 I am best suited for this role because I have experience in configuring build environments for GUI applications and have devloped & deployed my own frontend portfolio website using similar tools.
 * Tristan Vosburg (Back-End Developer)
   * TalkTask will need a way to communicate between the front-end and the database.
 Without this, the website wouldn't be able to store information between log-ins.
 Building this bridge will be a large part of what will allow TalkTask to work.
 * Nicholas Woodley (Front-End Developer)
   * Responsible for front-end navigation, pages, and other accessibility features needed for the to-do list.
 * Kai Lindskog-Coffin (Database Developer)